 The risk assessment process is a documented plan for identifying, measuring, and prioritizing risk within an organization.
-According to the IIA Standards 2010.A1, internal audit's plan of engagements must be based on a documented risk assessment undertaken every five years with annual updates.
+According to the IIA Standards 2010.A1, internal audit's plan of engagements is based on a documented annual risk assessment.
 The input of senior management must be considered in this process.

-Risk factors and operations for a particular auditee determine the type of audit to be performed.
+The type of audit performed is based on risk factors and operations for a particular auditee.
 In addition, concerns of the BESE, Superintendent, and other senior management must be considered as part of the decision making process.